 - If you qualify for Medi-Cal you can enroll anytime.
 Click here to learn if you qualify for Medi-Cal, or call us to speak with our Enrollment Coordinator.

 Why should I sign up?

 It’s great to have health insurance – with the new health care law, there are many new benefits specifically for women.
-Besides covering most or all of the cost for preventive care, emergency care, and other health services, under the health care law, all private insurance plans must cover the following services for women for FREE, without co-pays:
+Besides covering most or all of the cost for preventive care, emergency care, and other health services, under the health care law, all private insurance plans must cover the following services for FREE, without co-pays:

 - Birth control and contraception counseling

 - STD and HIV screening and counseling

 - Pelvic and cervical cancer screenings (such as a Pap Smear)

 - Domestic violence screenings

 - Gestational diabetes screening + breast feeding support